Cyeom97/You_Buy_Frontend/README.md

 ### **_Future Updates_**

 Some of the future updates we would like to include consists of a wishlist function which allows users to store products for potential purchases.
+Featured items is another functionality we would love to add in the future.
+It would appear at the top of the homepage and show the featured products for the day.
+Featured items is another functionality we would love to add in the future.
+It would appear at the top of the homepage and show the featured products for the day.
+Stripe functionality would also be added to our website which would allow users to actually purchase items.
+This would complete our website to allow users to find, contact, and acquire products.